carpentries-incubator/tei-xml/_episodes/01-introduction.md

 There are three main elements in a TEI file: header, facsimile and text.
 All the other elements are nested in one of these.

-- The `header` describes both the TEI file itself and its ‘source’ (i.e. the object which is being encoded)
+- The `header` describes both the TEI file itself and its ‘source’ (i.e. the object which is being encoded).
-- `facsimile` is where metadata about digital facsimiles (images) is provided
+- `facsimile` is where metadata about digital facsimiles (images) is provided.
-- `text` is where the text is transcribed
+- `text` is where the text is transcribed.

 IMG: outline view from Oxygen